 If you've ever enjoyed a meal at a Spanish tapas restaurant, you know that a big part of the fun comes from the communal spirit of sharing food with a group of tablemates.
-The Spanish also created a unique way to extend that communal spirit to the sharing of wine as well as food.
-The unique vessel is called a porrón.
+The Spanish also created a unique way to extend that collective spirit to the sharing of wine with a unique vessel called a porrón.

 A porrón is a glass pitcher of Catalonian origin with a narrow spout that can be used for pouring wine into a glass, or—and this is where the fun comes in—directly into your (or someone else's) mouth.
-The trick is that touching the spout with your mouth is strictly a no-no. In this way, the porrón can be passed from person to person at the table, allowing everyone to share the wine without also sharing germs.
+The rule is the wine needs to be poured without touching the spout to your mouth.
+In this way, the porrón can be passed from person to person at the table, allowing everyone to share the wine without also sharing germs.

 How to Use a Porrón

-It takes some practice to be able to drink from a porrón without spilling wine all over your face, your clothes, and the rug beneath your feet.
-But since the porrón is designed to shoot out a very narrow stream of wine, it's mainly a matter of anticipating where that stream will go and positioning your open mouth at that location.
+Using the porrón to pour into a glass is easy enough, but it takes some practice to be able to drink from a porrón without spilling wine all over your face, your clothes, and the rug beneath your feet.
+But since the porrón is designed to dispense a very narrow stream of wine, it's mainly a matter of anticipating where that stream will go and positioning your open mouth to catch it.

 If someone brings a porrón to a party, here's what to do: